-Therefore I suggest you to think about this question for a couple of minutes, and come up with a good reason for hiring you, explaining the value you can bring to the particular educational institution.
+I suggest you to come up with an answer in which you’ll specify the value you can bring to the particular educational institution.

-Job description can also help.
+Job description can also help you with the answer.
 Try to focus on the following three areas:

-- Your abilities and experience required/desired for this job.
+- Your abilities and experience required/desired for the job.

-- Your motivation to work as an assistant principal, your enthusiasm for the position.
+- Your motivation to work as an assistant principal, your enthusiasm.

-- Something that makes you unique, something that differentiates you from other job applicants.
+- Something that makes you unique as a job applicant.

 I worked as a teacher at the elementary school for ten years.
 I have always had a personal relationship with the students, leading them, motivating them, and helping them.
-I also consulted parents and achieved good results in terms of improving the overall rankings of my students.
-However, I believe that I should do more than just teach.
-I consider it to be my personal mission to lead the children, to help them to find their true calling.
+I also consulted parents and achieved good results in terms of improving the overall rankings of the students.
+However, I believe that I should do more than just teaching.
+I consider it my personal mission to lead the children, to help them to find their true calling.
 My mindset and experience makes me a right candidate for this job, at least I believe so.

-First of all, I fulfill all the job requirements.
-Secondly, this is the role I have always wanted to have.
-Bigger responsibility, working closer to the children, especially the problematic one, that’s something I always wanted to do and can imagine myself doing well.
-I believe I can help making this institution a better place for everyone, and I already have in my mind some good ideas on how to achieve it.
+First of all, I meet the job requirements.
+Secondly, this is the role I always wanted to have.
+Bigger responsibility, working with the children, that’s something I always wanted to do.
+I believe I can help making this institution a better place for everyone, and I already have in my mind some ideas on how to achieve my goal.